 If your products and services will be hosted by a third-party cloud service, your tech stack needs to be compatible with their technology to allow for smooth deployment and updates.

 We hear all the time that nobody reads the documentation.
 But documentation can make good software architecture tools great by giving you additional information, examples, scenarios, and other details that make it easier to learn and use them.
 On the other hand, the greatest libraries and frameworks in the world could be rendered useless if nobody knows how to use them.

 The documentation should be clear, concise, and easy for the target audience to use and understand.

 It is also very important to document everything you create with your chosen tech stack.
 Don’t let that important information reside inside somebody’s head.
 Document everything so the information is not lost when people move on to other opportunities.
-Lucidchart Cloud Insights is a great tool for automatically documenting and visualizing your cloud architecture.
+Lucidscale is a great tool for automatically documenting and visualizing your cloud architecture.

 Tech stack evolution